 During the process of transferring these assets to the State, consideration began to be given to a complete reconstruction of the original castle theatre.
 This was completed in 2015 as part of the National Centre of Theatre and Dance Project.
 Today the building is accessible to the general public though guided tours.
 In addition, the building continues to fulfil its main function as a theatre.

-The work at the palace theatre in Valtice cost eighteen thousand golds in total, decorations including. © zamek-valtice.cz
+The work at the Castle Theatre in Valtice costs eighteen thousand golds in total, decorations including. © zamek-valtice.cz

 |Who||Musica Florea (Czech Republic)

 Eduardo García Salas (ES), directing assistant & artistic programmer

 |Where||Valtice Castle Theatre|